Lorena-Pinheiro/Lorena-Pinheiro/README.md

 ### Hi there 👋

-my name Lorena and I'm a developer
+my name is Lorena and I'm a developer

 - 🔭 I’m currently working front-end.
 - 🌱 I also study web development.